 I have loved stories since I was a little girl and wrote little books about goldfish and leprechauns in the third grade.
 However, I had trouble reading until the fourth grade, when I had a teacher who connected the dots for me.
 But once I started reading, I couldn't stop.
 I even read out the local library of Young Adult novels by the time I was 13, and had to order books from the larger, regional library.
 My new found love of books motivated me to want to be a writer when I grew up (still working on that one).

 While I was going to university to obtain a Bachelor of Arts degree with a major in History and a minor in English (focus on creative writing), I found myself drawn to editing.
 My interest began while taking creative writing classes, where I learned from doing peer edits that I loved helping others develop their stories.
 But the decision to make it my career happened while I was working as a a teaching assistant providing both structural editing and copy editing feedback on student essays for two years.

-In March 2016, I decided to join Editors Canada as a student affricate and have taken several webinars regarding copy editing and developmental editing.
-I also completed the six-week Print and Digital Editing Immersion workshop at Simon Fraser University in November 2016.
-Currently, I am taking Copy Editing for Books, Journals and Articles through Ryerson University's Publishing Certificate Program.
+In March 2016, I decided to join Editors Canada as a student affiliate and have taken several webinars regarding copy editing and developmental editing.
+I also completed the six-week Print and Digital Editing Immersion Workshop at Simon Fraser University in November 2016 and the Copy Editing for Books, Journals and Articles course through Ryerson University's Publishing Certificate Program in December 2017.